 - The Business and Finance Pathway helps students understand how organizations function, which strengthens students’ capability to understand organizational structure and problems that need to be solved.

-- Students interested in working with non-profit organizations or regulatory affairs would likely be engaged in the Law, Policy and Nonprofit Pathway.
+- Students interested in working with non-profit organizations or regulatory affairs would likely be engaged in the Law and Public Service Pathway.

 - Students interested in multimedia design would join the Creative Arts Pathway.

-- Students seeking to analyze data for gene sequences would join the Health Care and Science Pathway.
+- Students seeking to analyze data for gene sequences would join the Science and Health Care Pathway.

 - Students can explore as many pathways as they’d like until they find their fit, and the Build Your Own Pathway can also serve as a home base.